 The Different Types of Permanent Life Insurance

 Penn Mutual offers a wide variety of products tailored to the client’s tolerance for market volatility in the accumulation of cash value.
 The four basic types of permanent life insurance are whole life, universal life (UL), indexed universal life (indexed UL) and variable universal life (VUL).
-The Penn Mutual website has a great overview on how to choose the right life insurance.
-There you will find this chart, which arranges the four life insurance options according to risk tolerance (from low risk tolerance to high) and growth potential (from guaranteed to market-based growth).
+See the below chart, which arranges the four life insurance options according to risk tolerance (from low risk tolerance to high) and growth potential (from guaranteed to market-based growth).

 At the one end of the spectrum, whole life has guaranteed cash value.
 As long as you pay your premium and regardless of what happens with market interest rates, you get an increasing amount of guaranteed cash value each year.